Particular/docs.particular.net/nservicebus/sagas/index.md

 - The method of maintaining constistency with respect to concurrent message processing depends the persister (transactional lock vs atomic with optimistic concurrency control).
 - Saga state reads and writes do not occur during a stage.
 They occur during invocation in the `Invoke Handlers` stage and cannot be intercepted.

-If multiple different saga types are invoked on the same message type each read/invoke/write cycle will happen sequentially per saga type.
+If multiple saga types are invoked for the same message, each read, invoke, write cycle will occur sequentially, for each saga type.